 RBWTSD will be held this year on Wednesday, November 17, 2021.
 We encourage schools across Oregon to host events on that day or another day in November!
 Incentive ordering will include a special Ruby Bridges sticker for the event along with standard incentives.
 Incentive ordering with the sticker will open in October.

-Visit the Ruby Bridges Foundation to register your event, to get more resources for planning your event and see how many schools across the country are hosting events!
+Visit this page from San Mateo County to get more resources for planning your event, to register your event, and see how many schools across the country are hosting events!

 In 1945 the US Supreme Court’s landmark ruling in Brown v. the Board of Education ended racial segregation in public schools.
 However, southern states continued to resist.
 Ruby spent kindergarten in a segregated classroom.
 In 1960 a federal court ordered Louisiana schools to desegregate.
 The school district created an entrance exam to see if African American students could handle being in an all-white school.
 Ruby and five other students passed the exam.
 The six students were to be sent to two different all-white schools.
 The school district delayed their start and Ruby’s first day of school was November 14, 1960.
 A few days before the start of school, the two African American students who were going to attend with Ruby, decided to stay in their home school.
 Ruby braved Frantz Elementary School on her own.